Free digital copy

 Tori Stanley, owner of award-winning Derbyshire-based Tori & Ben’s Farm, agrees.
 “Display is the window – it’s everything.
 Louis Vuitton makes beautiful bags, we make beautiful meat.
 It has to look amazing because people buy with their eyes.
 Whether it’s the counter in the farm shop or sending things from the online shop, it all has to look beautiful.
 Meat is meat – it’s not a Louis Vuitton handbag, but it can be beautiful if it’s displayed in the right way.
 So we spend a lot of time on it.
 At Christmas we do special displays, but I think we’re always 110% on our display, whether it’s Christmas or not.”

-Windows may bring limitations, but that doesn’t mean interesting displays are a no-go.
+While windows may bring limitations for some, that doesn’t mean interesting displays are a no-go.
 For Eve Reid, visual merchandising specialist at consultancy Metamorphosis, changes in the retail landscape mean a window into your shop is far more than the glass on the front of the building.
 “Your window isn’t just a traditional window anymore.
 It’s basically any window where your customer looks into you.
 Be it Instagram, Facebook, your windows – it’s every sort of visual touchpoint.”

 That idea means that display goes far beyond piling products up in a window – but could include the pictures you post online, or even stunts like turning your establishment itself into a display by wrapping it up in a giant bow.